 Additionally, parts of the brain that define time and space fall dormant.
 Away they go the worries about the past or future.
 Something similar can also happen when you focus intensely on beautiful music, nature, or a painting.
 In a meditative state, deep feelings of peace and happiness arise.
 You can also benefit from this in your daily life.
 You become more resistant to stress, more adaptive, and gain more self-knowledge.

 - Start small.
 Even five minutes a day can make a difference.

 - The key is consistency.
-Better five minutes every day.
-Then half an hour once a week.
+Rather five minutes every day than half an hour once a week

 - Start with a guided meditation

 - The goal is not to have no thoughts; the goal is to become aware of your thoughts

 - Becoming aware of your thoughts helps you change destructive thought patterns